 Much like in MultiVersus, you’ll find each Fraymakers character is equipped with a personalized move set complete with highly-detailed animations for every attack and ability.

-Lastly, one of the game’s greatest strengths is its in-game creation tool which lets players craft and remix existing levels with new elements.
+Lastly, one of the game’s greatest advantages is its in-game creation tool which allows players to craft and remix existing levels with new elements.

 King of the Hat

-Another notable addition to this year’s batch of new indie fighters is King of the Hat, a platform fighter developed and published by Hat Games.
+Another remarkable addition to this year’s batch of new indie fighters is King of the Hat, a platform fighter developed and published by Hat Games.

 The premise for this game is rather unique and sees characters booted off-screen the moment they lose their hat from an enemy’s attack.